bartol/bartol.dev/articles/66-better-commit-messages/better-commit-messages.md

 chore:      updating dependencies etc; no production code change
 ```

-After using this system for a while, your Git history will be easy to skim and find specific change.
+After using this system for a while, you'll be able to easily navigate through your Git history.